patrickdappollonio/gc-rust/README.md

 ### Defining a location for the repositories

-By default, `gc-rust` will clone the repositories to the path defined in the environment variable `$GC_DOWNLOAD_PATH`.
+By default, **`gc-rust` will clone the repositories to the path defined in the environment variable `$GC_DOWNLOAD_PATH`**.
 If this variable is not set, it will use the `$GOPATH` environment variable since the original idea came from Go project management.
 If neither are defined you'll see an error.

 ### Specifying a branch

-Contrary to what you might think, `gc-rust` will not deduce a branch name from the URL.
+Contrary to what you might think, **`gc-rust` will not deduce a branch name from the URL**.
 Instead, it will clone using whatever branch is currently set as the default in the repository.
 If you want to clone a specific branch, you can do so by specifying the `-b` or `--branch` flag:

 ```bash
 # this will clone `patrickdappollonio/http-server` into the `feature-branch` branch,